Jayachandra777/-train-ticket-booking-/README.md

 npx hardhat init
 ```

-This will create a basic hardhat project structure with some sample files.
+This will create a basic Hardhat project structure with some sample files.

 8. Connect your project to the celo testnet (Alfajores).
 You can do this by editing the `hardhat.config.js` file in your project folder and adding this code:

 ```javascript
 require("@nomiclabs/hardhat-waffle");